-Now continue in this manner, adding seven beads at a time and going through the previous bead again to form the circles, working through the next four beads so you are exiting the end bead, then going through all eight beads again, then adding the edge loops.
+Now continue in this manner, adding three beads at a time and going through the previous bead again to form the circles, working through the next two beads so you are exiting the end bead, then going through all four beads again.

-You are forming the circles and loops alternately clockwise and anticlockwise.
+You are forming the circles alternately clockwise and anticlockwise.

-If you prefer, you can rotate your work away from you each time if you want to make sure you are coming out of the top (rather than the bottom) of the end bead whenever you start each repeat so that you are always working clockwise.
+If you prefer, you can rotate your work away from you each time if you want to make sure you are coming out of the top bead whenever you start each repeat so that you are always working clockwise.

-Don't neglect to go through all eight beads again (steps 6 and 18) as this helps to maintain the tension.
+Don't neglect to go through all four beads again (step 12) as this helps to maintain the tension.

-When the bracelet is the length you require (or you're running out of thread) ensure you are exiting from the end bead and have completed the edge loops on the last repeat.
+When the bracelet is the length you require (or you're running out of thread) ensure you are exiting from the end bead.

-Add enough size 11 seed beads to make a loop.
+Add enough seed beads to make a loop.
 I've used nine here but you may need slightly more or less, and you'll need more if you've used larger beads for the bracelet or are using a smaller seeds.
 Don't make the loop too small or the seed beads will not lie nicely side by side, and you won't have room to attach the clasp.